Elias Traboulsi: Early life

-Elias Traboulsi was born May 19, 1957 in Beirut, Lebanon, to Iskandar and Renée Traboulsi.
+Elias Traboulsi was born May 19, 1957, in Beirut, Lebanon, to Iskandar and Renée Traboulsi.
 Dr. Traboulsi earned a bachelor's degree in Science in 1977 and a Doctorate in Medicine in 1982 at the American University of Beirut.

 Professional career

 Traboulsi completed a residency in ophthalmology at the American University of Beirut Medical Center in 1985.
 He then moved to the United States, to complete a fellowship in ophthalmic genetics at the Wilmer Ophthalmological Institute of Johns Hopkins Hospital, Baltimore, Maryland.
-Traboulsi continued his training with a residency in ophthalmology at Georgetown University Medical Center and a fellowship in pediatric ophthalmology and strabismus at Children's National Medical Center, both in Washington, DC.
+Traboulsi continued his training with a residency in ophthalmology at Georgetown University Medical Center and a fellowship in pediatric ophthalmology and strabismus at Children's National Medical Center, both in Washington, D.C.

 Positions

-Following a year as chief resident in ophthalmology at Georgetown University Medical Center, Traboulsi joined the faculty at The Johns Hopkins Hospital, where he served as Associate Professor of Ophthalmology from 1990 to 1997.
-He additionally was named as Chairman of the Department of Ophthalmology at Johns Hopkins Bayview Medical Center 1995–1997.
+Following a year as chief resident in ophthalmology at Georgetown University Medical Center, Traboulsi joined the faculty at The Johns Hopkins Hospital, where he served as associate professor of ophthalmology from 1990 to 1997.
+He additionally was named as chairman of the Department of Ophthalmology at Johns Hopkins Bayview Medical Center 1995–1997.